 Retiree health care costs are paid by the Authority on a pay-as-you-go basis.
 The Authority has no obligation to make contributions in advance of when the insurance premiums are due for payment.
 However, the Authority has made contributions to advance-fund these benefits, as determined by the board through annual budget resolutions and through specific board actions.
-For the fiscal year ended June 30, 2022, the Authority made total contributions of \$8,839 and \$0 to the union and salaried plans, respectively.
+For the fiscal year ended June 30, 2023, the Authority made no contributions to the union and salaried plans.
 Union employees are not required to make contributions, but certain participants are required to pay copays.
 Since the salaried plan became effective on January 1, 2002, eligible employees have been required to contribute to the plan based on eligible payroll.
-The contribution percentage for the year ended June 30, 2022 was 5 percent.
+The contribution percentage for the year ended June 30, 2023 was 5 percent.